Sony A6000 Comparison Review

 The Sony Alpha A6000 is a mirrorless interchangeable lens camera that was officially introduced in February 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Sony A6000 has a Camera Elo of 2181.
-This rating puts the A6000 among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the A6000 falls among the top 40 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Sony A6000 a good camera?
+The A6000 has a Camera Elo of 2101.
+This rating puts the A6000 below average of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the A6000 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |ISO 100 - 25 600 (100 - 51 200)|